+Session Properties

-Session Properties Operator Site Custom
+Operator Site Custom

-Operators list: New Default Delete Operator: Company: Address: City: State: Phone: Fax: e-mail: ZIP:
+Operators list: Operator: Company: Address:

+New Default City: State: Phone: Fax: e-mail: ZIP:

+Delete

 OK Cancel Help

-The Session Properties dialog box allows you to specify Operator, Site and Custom parameters that are to be saved with recorded data.
+The Session Properties dialog allows you to specify Operator, Site and Custom parameters that are to be saved with recorded data.
 These parameters are used when generating reports.